Here's what we're looking forward to in 2016 from the world's top car manufacturers

 you’ll have the option of seven seats, but they will be forward-facing

-and full size.
-The car will square up to the Audi Q6 that’s due to hit the market approximately a year later.
+Audi Q6 that’s due to hit the market approximately a year later.

 Toyota Prius